power-assert-js/espower-source/README.md

 |:------------|
 | `string`    |

 `espowerSource` function manipulates `originalCode` then returns (transformed) JavaScript code as string.
-SourceMap information is appended in SourceMap Comment syntax at the end of returned code. `originalCode` will be unchanged.
+SourceMap information is appended in SourceMap Comment syntax at the end of returned code.

 #### originalCode